Frequently Asked Questions

 How’s the food?

 You will eat well.
 Hot drinks and a morning snack are served at the beginning of each class day.
-It includes baked goods, fruit, juice, tea, and fresh-brewed coffee.
-Lunch is provided by sponsoring organizations and varies from box lunches to buffets to full-service sit-down meals.
-Vegetarian and gluten-free options are available.
+It includes baked goods, fruit, and fresh-brewed coffee.
+Lunch is provided by sponsoring organizations and varies from box lunches to buffets.
+Vegetarian, vegan, and gluten-free options are available.

 How long is the Leadership Santa Cruz County program and when does it start?